Dog Boot Camps: Good Or Bad?

 So, as you might have already figured out…

 MY VERDICT: Boot camps are bad.
 They aren’t typically run by people I would trust with my own dog.
 They operate in almost every major city, however.
 When I travel, I go to see what’s going on in the dog world in that location… and sure enough, there are always some boot camp style trainers there, doing just about the same things I’ve warned about in this article.
 And even though there are reputable board and train programs out there, they typically won’t call their programs a “boot camp”.
 They don’t sell that they can fix any dog.
 They don’t have a set time for when the dog is going to be finished — many hunting dog specialists might have a dog for as long as 6 months, or even longer (it takes a long time to train a hunting dog), but they don’t say they will have the dog back in 2 weeks, all trained and fixed.
 They don’t operate on principles of secrecy… in fact, the owners are encouraged to participate and watch, from the first day to the last day.
 The facilities are state of the art.
 The program doesn’t focus on harsh training or electric collars.
 And considerable time is spent educating the owners about their dogs.
 Now… with all of that said, is it possible that you might find a good boot camp?
 Sure, anything is possible.
 Maybe the person has the best of intentions, has a great place, and excellent skills.
-I still don’t like the big price, guarantees, secrecy, electric collars, a business name that gives the impression that the dog is going to be treated like a Spartan warrior, or the lack of owner involvement along the way.
+I still don’t like the big price, guarantees, secrecy, quick fix use of electric collars, a business name that gives the impression that the dog is going to be treated like a Spartan warrior, or the lack of owner involvement along the way.
 I would rather, if you are committed to doing a board and train program, work with a different type of setup.
 But, you’ll have to make the ultimate verdict.

 Now, I have a question for YOU… do you have a military dog?
 Then why are you putting your dog in a military style program?
 That Labrador, Golden Retriever, German Shepherd, Yorkshire Terrier, Beagle, Bulldog, Boxer, Poodle, Shih Tzu, Rottweiler, Miniature Schnauzer, Chihuahua, Doberman, Pomeranian, Pointer, Great Dane, Husky, Sheltie, Boston Terrier, French Bulldog, Cavalier King Charles Spaniel, Pug, Australian Shepherd, Cocker Spaniel, pit bull… you get my drift… does NOT need that kind of environment and does NOT deserve that kind of treatment… And you know it.